thunder121x/Social-Media-Emotion-Analysis-Framework/README.md

 ### 3. Run Preprocessing & Tokenize

-3.1 Run the `preprocessing.ipynb` notebook to clean and preprocess the data before feature extraction.
+Run the `preprocessing.ipynb` notebook to clean and preprocess the data before feature extraction.

+### 4. Run Preprocessing & Tokenize

-3.2 Run the `tokenize.ipynb` notebook to tokenization the post text and preprocess the token before training.
+Run the `tokenize.ipynb` notebook to tokenization the post text and preprocess the token before training.

+### 5. Data Splitting

+Use `split.ipynb` to split your dataset into train, validation, and test sets (if not already split).

-### 4. Feature Engineering
+### 6. Feature Engineering

 Use one or more of the following notebooks for feature extraction: